Seagate/cortx/Troubleshooting.md

 We've listed all the known issues with the CORTX software and the steps to resolve them below.
-Please refer to our [support documentation](SUPPORT.md) if you want to report any new issues or if you want us to document the steps to resolve an issue.
+Please refer to our [support documentation](SUPPORT.md) if you want to report any new issues or suggest improvements to any of the below.
+Or, as always, please feel free to directly edit the below and submit a Pull Request if you see areas for improvement.

 # Known Issues